tecoboot/fdpl-debian/README.md

 rmdir fdpl-debian-main
 ```

-Run `fdpl-build-debian.sh`.
-This creates your own Debian distribution tarball file.
+Run `./fdpl-build-debian.sh` from folder /root/fdpl-debian.
+This creates your own Debian
+distribution tarball file.

-Then insert a USB storage stick to your system and run `fdpl-install-debian.sh`.
+Then insert a USB storage stick to your system and run `fdpl-install-debian.sh` from
+folder /root/fdpl-debian.
 Now you have your fdpl-debian USB install stick.

 Unplug and insert to your target device.
 Boot from USB.
 Then run `fdpl-install-debian.sh`
-again.
+from folder /root/fdpl-debian again.
 Take out the USB storage stick and reboot.
+Now you
-Now you have your first device running
+have your first device running your fdpl-debian.
-your fdpl-debian.

 The default password is `debian`, or a copy of your root password if it is configured.

-Files in ./local folder will be copied and deployed on "/" root-folder during installation.
+Files in ./local folder will be copied and deployed on "/" root-folder during
+installation.
 With a post-install script, cloning extensions is straight-forward.

 Files in ./firmware folder are deployed on "/" root-folder during build.
-These are also copied during installation
+These are also copied during installation.

+Sync to git repository with `fdpl-update.sh` script.

+Use file fdpl.vars for adjustments.
+These are copied during installation, but lost at
+update.
+Use file fdpl.local.vars for *local* adjustments.
+These will not be copied and
+will not be overwritten at update.

 Have fun with FDPL-Debian !!!

 Running `fdpl-update.sh `, switch to main branch:
 ```
-root@fdpl-001:~/fdpl-debian# ./fdpl-update.sh -b main
+root@fdpl202502191758:~/fdpl-debian# ./fdpl-update.sh -b main
 ...
 Set vars
 ...
 Set local vars from fdpl.local.vars
 ...
 Start FDPL Debian update
 ...
 Get current main branch from gitlab
 ...
 Deploy main branch
 ...
-Update FDPL Debian utility completed !! root@fdpl-001:~/fdpl-debian#
+Update FDPL Debian utility completed !! root@fdpl202502191758:~/fdpl-debian#
 ```

-Running `fdpl-build-debian.sh`, hostname on install image has -000 suffix:
+Running `fdpl-build-debian.sh`, with restart of the lb (livebuild) folder.
 ```
-root@fdpl-001:~/fdpl-debian# ./fdpl-build-debian.sh -r
+root@fdpl202502191758:~/fdpl-debian# ./fdpl-build-debian.sh -r
 ...
 Set vars
 ...
 Set local vars from fdpl.local.vars
 ...
 Start FDPL Debian build